UnicoLab/FlowyML/docs/integrations/pytorch.md

 ## 💾 Saving Models

-UniFlow automatically uses `torch.save` when you return a `nn.Module`.
+flowyml automatically uses `torch.save` when you return a `nn.Module`.

 ```python
 # In your materializer config (auto-detected usually)